createcentury/createcentury/README.md

 ## 🗓️ 今日の名言

 <!--START_SECTION:quote-->
-🗓️ 2025-08-15
+🗓️ 2025-08-16
-💬 "Meditate … do not delay, lest you later regret it." — The Buddha
+💬 "It is not so important to know everything as to appreciate what we learn." — Hannah More
 <!--END_SECTION:quote-->